A global degree designed for students seeking to build an international career in a dynamic business environment.

 Contact hours and expected workload

-In typical week you will attend up to 24 hours of lectures and seminars.
+In a typical week you will attend up to 24 hours of lectures and seminars.
 The MA International Business has approximately 200 learning hours per 20-credit module and approximately 100 learning hours per 10 credit module.

 Methods of assessment